training-datalab/old-training-datalab.com/_pages/resources.md

 - <a href="https://training-datalab.slack.com/" target="_blank">#Slack workspace</a>
 - <a href="https://github.com/training-datalab" target="_blank">GitHub repositories</a>
 - <a href="https://zenodo.org/communities/tdl/" target="_blank">Zenodo collection</a>
-- Personalised web profile on <a href="https://training-datalab.com/team/">team section</a>
+- Personalised web profile on the <a href="https://training-datalab.com/team/">team section</a>
   - Changes upon request by <a href="mailto:bastian.gonzalezbustamante@training-datalab.com">email</a>
 - Email training-datalab.com
-  - Gmail account is required
+  - A Gmail account is required
   - Upon request by <a href="mailto:bastian.gonzalezbustamante@training-datalab.com">email</a>
 - Labelbox license
   - <a href="https://app.labelbox.com/" target="_blank">Platform access</a>